hhvm/packaging/README.md

 The common case is fixing a bug in multiple releases - for example, the current release and all active LTS releases - simultaneously.

- - tag all the releases on the `hhvm-staging repo`
+ - tag all the releases on the `hhvm-staging` repo
- - `bin/make-multiple-releases-on-aws VERSION1 [VERSION2 [...]]`
+ - `bin/build-on-aws VERSION1 [VERSION2 [...]]`

 How it works
 ------------

 There are 3 kinds of jobs used here:

-- AWS lambdas: code that can be written in stateless javascript
+- AWS lambdas: code that can be written in stateless javascript/python
 - jobs that run on EC2 instances: any other code.
 For example, building HHVM, or updating apt repositories
 - AWS step functions: these are state machines, which coordinate the previous steps

-Step functions can not directly run other step functions, or wait for an EC2 instance.
-When we want that, what we do is:

-1. invoke a lambda to start the sub-job, whatever it is
-1. wait a while
-1. invoke a different lambda to check if it's finished
-1. repeat if neccessary

-There are 2 main step functions:

-- `hhvm-build`: build a specific version of HHVM - source tarball, and binaries for multiple distributions.
-Multiple instances can run in parrallel.
-- `hhvm-publish-release`: take the output of `hhvm-build` for a specific verison (but multiple distributions).
-Multilpe instances must run sequentially.
-This will:
-  - update the apt repostiories
-  - publish source to the public github repository if it wasnt already there

-These aren't usually directly invoked - instead, two wrappers are used:

-- `hhvm-build-and-publish`: build and publish a single tagged release.
-Usually used for feature releases and nightly builds.
-It will execute an instance of `hhvm-build`, then an instance of `hhvm-publish-release`
-- `hhvm-build-and-publish-multi`: build and publish multiple tagged releases.
-It will spin up parrallel instances of `hhvm-build`, then sequential instances of `hhvm-publish-release`.
-This is used when we want multiple near-simultaenous releases, for example, when publishing security updates.

-For more details, look at the definitions either in AWS console, or `aws/step-functions/`
+See [aws/hhvm1/README.md](aws/hhvm1/README.md) for more details.

 Nightly builds are triggered by a CloudWatch scheduled event rule.